da-luce/huebase/README.md

 * Your favorite color schemes should be available everywhere!
 * Crafting custom color schemes can be complex and cumbersome, especially for multiple apps
 * Many apps have great color schemes that aren't available elsewhere (one of my [long time favorites](https://github.com/muukii/jackhammer-syntax) for the retired code editor [Atom](https://github.com/atom/atom))
+* It shouldn't be hard to find and share cool schemes

 ## Considerations